3

 I wonder if you have ever been in a political parade or a protest march.
 It certainly takes courage to stand up for something you feel strongly about, especially when it is critical of those in power or the systems they support.
 These types of rallies can help bring to light issues that need our attention.
 They also give us courage knowing that others share our concerns.

 I think a lot has changed over the years when it comes to political rallies.
 While there are still very good reasons to speak our truth to power, it seems that everyone has their own agenda.
 Whose voice has the right to be heard?
 When is it just about individual needs instead of the good of the collective?
 Who has the right to inflict violence in order to make a point?
-Perhaps its time welearned to listen to one another in different ways.
+Perhaps it’s time welearned to listen to one another in different ways.

-This Sunday we will wave our palm leaves and sing our hosannas once again as we re-enact Jesus triumphal entry into Jerusalem.
+This Sunday we will wave our palm leaves and sing our hosannas once again as we re-enact Jesus’ triumphal entry into Jerusalem.
 We will remember the one who dared to speak truth to power, while humbly riding in on a donkey.

 Peace and joy,